mshatsky1/Base/README.md

 ## Contents

-- `Base`: a placeholder file that keeps the repository non-empty.
+- `Base`: placeholder file keeping the repository non-empty.
+- `docs/`: project intent, mission, and roadmap.
+- `notes/`: scratchpad for ideas worth revisiting.
+- `scripts/bootstrap.sh`: location for future setup automation.

 ## Getting Started

 There are no build steps or runtime requirements.
-Clone the repository, inspect the files, and begin experimenting with version control.
+Clone the repository, run `scripts/bootstrap.sh` (optional), and begin experimenting with version control.

 ## Contributing